 FTC Solar to Supply 128MW Hybrid Solar Project in Australia

-Project expected to be largest DC-coupled solar and battery project in Australia

-/EIN News/ -- AUSTIN, Texas, Oct.
-03, 2022 (GLOBE NEWSWIRE) -- FTC Solar, Inc. (Nasdaq: FTCI), a leading global provider of solar tracker systems, software, and engineering services, today announced that it has been selected to supply its Voyager solar tracker technology for the 128 megawatt Cunderdin hybrid PV solar and energy storage project in Western Australia.
+AUSTIN, Texas, Oct.
+03, 2022 (GLOBE NEWSWIRE) -- FTC Solar, Inc. FTCI, a leading global provider of solar tracker systems, software, and engineering services, today announced that it has been selected to supply its Voyager solar tracker technology for the 128 megawatt Cunderdin hybrid PV solar and energy storage project in Western Australia.

 The project, owned by Global Power Generation (GPG) and located approximately 90 miles east of Perth, will be the largest DC-coupled solar PV and battery project in Australia.
 The integration of a Battery Energy Storage System with a large-scale photovoltaic (PV) power plant will enable additional flexibility in plant operation, allowing the facility to also support the Wholesale Energy Market during peak demand periods.